 Your learning will be supported by our highly qualified teaching team who have a wealth of academic and professional experience in many specialist areas.
 Guest speakers will also ensure that you receive the most up-to-date professional experience and knowledge.
 This will be enhanced further through field trips (mandatory and voluntary) to enable you to apply theory to practice.

 Delivered at our Broomfield Hall campus, the course includes 15 hours of taught material each week with a minimum of 15 hours of expected self-study.
 It will run with a minimum of six students.
-In 17-18 we enrolled eight students on this course.
+In 19-20 we enrolled 13 students on this course.